 - ‘High-value’ courses for school or college leavers aged 18 or 19

-If you are a young person or a parent of a young person who is looking for or thinking about looking for work, please tell us what you think about the Chancellor’s announcements.
-Are they enough for you?
-What do you think deaf young job-seekers need right now?
-Email your thoughts and views to [email protected]
+If you are a young person or a parent of a young person who is looking for or thinking about looking for work we would love to hear about your experiences.
+What is like to apply for work right now?
+Email: [email protected]